A proposal is a written offer to solve a technical problem

 another point: Since an outline is in effect a logical

-obey the rules of logic.
-This means that a breakdown
+the rules of logic.
+This means that a breakdown of a superior

-of a superior heading or division must result in multiple
+heading or division must result in multiple subheadings;

-subheadings; in other words, where there is an “A” there
+in other words, where there is an “A” there must be a

 heading, but the single division is logically impossible.